Commuting

 Employers have unprecedented access to their employees in today’s technology-infused workplace.
 There are tools to help you track everything from average clock-in and clock-out times to emailing habits.
-All of this increased employee tracking has raised important legal and ethical questions, though, especially when it comes to GPS tracking.
+All of this increased employee tracking has raised important legal and ethical questions, though, especially when it comes to using GPS for employee location tracking

 The Benefits of Using GPS to Track Employees